American Miners' Association: Civil War

 When the Civil War was about to break out in 1861, labor workers and leaders were well aware of the advantages it might produce to spread a national union.
 When millions of workingmen were pulled from their occupation, either from farms, workshops, mines, and other industrial professions, labor in these fields were scarce.
-With the lack of labor and an unparalleled demand coal, which was in response to due to the creation of war industries that manufactured firearms, ammunition, naval vessels, armaments, etc., the need for experience workers was drastic.
+With the lack of labor and an unparalleled demand for coal, which was in response to the creation of war industries that manufactured firearms, ammunition, naval vessels, armaments, etc., the need for experience workers was drastic.
 Because the demand for experienced miners far exceeded the supply of coal, wages in mines rose to three or four times its former value.
 When word of these high wages and need for experienced miners reached the ear of British workers in England, thousands emigrated to the United States and took advantage of the situation by enjoying high wages and bargaining rights.